Kashrut & Shabbat

 - Breakfast is generally an expanded continental breakfast with salads, fresh fruits, cereals, kosher cheeses, breads, hard-boiled eggs, and in most cases, freshly prepared cooked eggs and omelets.

-- Lunches are usually sandwiches, fruits, etc. We do eat in kosher restaurants occasionally, when time and location allow.
+- Lunches are usually sandwiches with options of tuna, peanut butter, egg or cheese, fruits, etc. We do eat in kosher restaurants occasionally, when time and location allow.

 - Dinners consist of three or more courses, such as soups/salads, main courses with side dishes, and desserts.